 For the homeowner with a love of all things laid-back and tropical, consider gifting the Bromeliad Aechmea Pink.
 This unique beauty boasts vibrant fuschia flowers that last up to six months, and it’s incredibly easy to care for.

 Any true plant lover will be fascinated by the Bromeliad Pineapple.
-This tropical epiphyte will grow an edible pineapple, which historically has been a symbol of welcoming and hospitality.
-Ship this to your friend’s new home and pop over a few months later to share a delicious snack.
+This tropical epiphyte will grow an ornamental pineapple, which historically has been a symbol of welcoming and hospitality.
+Although not grown for edible consumption, your friend will love to show off this unique plant in their new home.

 This drought-tolerant, slow-growing plant is perfect for the globe-trotter who rarely spends time at home.
 The Ponytail Palm is actually a succulent from the Agave family, which explains its laid-back nature.